martinbonnin/pin-github-actions/README.md

 ### Usage

 ```
-Usage: pin-github-actions [OPTIONS] COMMAND [ARGS]...
+Usage: pin-github-actions [OPTIONS] [PATHS]...

 Options:
   --version
+  --login
+  --logout
+  --update    update to the latest known tag instead of just using the current
   -h, --help  Show this message and exit

-Commands:
-  pin     replaces tags and branches references by their actual sha
-  update  For each action, update to the latest tag.
-If no tag exist, leaves
-          the action unchanged
-  login   Authenticate your calls to the GitHub APIs to get a higher rate
-          limit
-  logout
+Arguments:
+  PATHS  The yaml files to process.
+You can also pass a directory
+         in which case it will process all yaml files in that directory.
 ```

 ### Frequently Asked Questions